Bangkok·Temple Tours

 Trip Thai Tour Guide Team

-Grand Palace Tour Bangkok: Two Icons, One Perfect Half-Day
+The Grand Palace Bangkok: Two Icons in One Half-Day

 The Grand Palace and Wat Pho are the two most important stops on any Bangkok temple tour — and they sit literally next door to each other, separated by a 3-minute walk.